rakshika2639/leetcode-solutions/Math/3658_GCD_of_Odd_and_Even_Sums/README.md

 ## What I Learned
 - The sum of the first `n` odd numbers is always `n²`.
 - The sum of the first `n` even numbers is `n(n+1)`.
-- Take your time and don't rush the things.
-- Always double check your formulas.
+- Always double check your formulas before the implementation.
 - Looking for mathematical patterns can simplify a problem significantly.
 - The Euclidean Algorithm is an efficient way to compute the GCD.